Hartley, California

-Hartley is a census-designated place (CDP) in Solano County, California.
-Hartley sits at an elevation of 131 ft.
-The 2020 United States census reported Hartley's population was 2,430.
+Hartley is a census-designated place (CDP) in Solano County, California, United States.
+Hartley sits at a mean elevation of 131 ft.
+The 2020 United States census reported Hartley's population as 2,430.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 6.5 square miles (16.8 km^{2}), 99.61% of it land and 0.39% of it water.
+According to the United States Census Bureau, the CDP covers an area of 6.5 square miles (16.8 km^{2}), of which 99.61% is land and 0.39% is water.

 Climate

 According to the Köppen Climate Classification system, Hartley has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.